-Why is an IRA QCD gift tax-smart?
+Why are these gifts tax-smart?

-IRA QCD gifts are made from pre-tax assets, and the gift is not taxable at the state or federal level.
+IRA QCD gifts are usually made from pre-tax assets, and the gift is not taxable at the state or federal level.
 Therefore, an IRA QCD gift saves you tax that would otherwise be due had you taken an IRA distribution for yourself.

 I will turn 701⁄2 later this calendar year.
-May I make an IRA QCD gift now?
+May I make this type of gift now?

-You must be 701⁄2 or older at the time the gift is made.
+No, you must already have turned 701⁄2 or older at the time the IRA QCD is made.

-I'm older than 701⁄2, but I'm not 72 yet.
-That's when my Required Minimum Distributions (RMDs) start.
+I'm older than $70\frac{1}{2}$, but I don't need to take Required Minimum Distributions (RMDs) yet.
 May I make an IRA QCD gift?